Jul 16, 2013, 9:57 AM EDT

 “In this decision, I’m sure you guys were going to ask what it was all about,” Hextall told CSN Philly.
 “I don’t have anything earth shattering except to say it was a gut feeling.”

 That feeling might be one that pays off big for Hextall in the long run.
-While current Flyers GM Paul Holmgren has be seen as a debatable figure because of his bold moves that don’t always pay off, Hextall is very highly regarded.
+While current Flyers GM Paul Holmgren has faced criticism for some of his bold moves that don’t always pay off, Hextall is very highly regarded.

 “To me, he’s the most highly thought of guy in the league that’s not a GM,” Holmgren said.
 “And to add him to our staff is huge.”